-If you‘ve never hiked or skied above 8,000 ft. for more than a few hours in good weather, you may not be quite ready for hiking in what can sometimes be extreme backcountry weather.
+If you‘ve never hiked or cross country skied above 8,000 ft. for more than a few hours in good weather, you may not be quite ready for hiking in what can sometimes be extreme backcountry weather.
 Plan to begin with shorter trips at lower elevations and work up to longer trips at higher elevations.

 According to the 10th Mountain Division Hut Association, the best known of Colorado’s eastern huts is the Fern Lake Lodge, a cabin in Rocky Mountain National Park used by skiers as early as 1916.
 The first true ski hut in Colorado was probably created in the late 1940s when Billie Tagert and his friends fixed up an old miner’s cabin at the head of Castle Creek near Aspen.

 Whether your hut is near Winter Park, Steamboat, Aspen, Breckenridge, or Vail, you’ll awake the next morning to miles of rewarding backcountry trails, superb views, and spectacular sunrises and sunsets.

 You can book huts online in advance, which is advised to do.
 Backcountry huts fill up quickly during peak summer and winter season.

 Wilderness and Hut Groups